OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-013.md

 ## Psalm 13:2

-> How long am I to feel anxious in my soul,
+> How long will I carry this concern in my soul,
-> With grief in my heart all the day?
+> With sorrow in my heart throughout the day?
-> How long will my enemy be exalted over me?
+> How long will my enemy triumph over me?

 ---

 ## Psalm 13:3

-> Consider and answer me, O Lord my God;
+> Look upon me and respond, O Lord my God;
-> Enlighten my eyes, or I will sleep the sleep of death,
+> Brighten my eyes, lest I fall into the sleep of death,

 ## Psalm 13:4

-> And my enemy will say, “I have overcome him,”
+> And my enemy will declare, “I have prevailed against him,”
-> And my adversaries will rejoice when I am shaken.
+> And my adversaries will be glad when I am unsettled.

 ---

 ## Psalm 13:5

-> But I have trusted in Your faithfulness;
+> Yet I have placed my trust in Your steadfast love;
-> My heart shall rejoice in Your salvation.
+> My heart shall find joy in Your deliverance.

 ## Psalm 13:6

 > I will sing to the Lord,
-> Because He has looked after me.
+> Because He has been gracious to me.